nrfconnect/sdk-nrf/samples/wifi/wfa_qt_app/README.rst

 Requirements
 ************

-The sample supports the following development kits:
+The sample supports the following development kit:

 .. table-from-sample-yaml::